 - Less heavy: Is lighter (by 60g or 10 percent) and hence easier to carry around.

 - More heavily discounted: Has been available for much longer (launched in March 2009).

-Reasons to prefer the Canon EOS 700D:
+Advantages of the Canon EOS 700D:

 - More detail: Has more megapixels (17.9 vs 15.1MP), which boosts linear resolution by 9%.

-- Better video: Provides higher movie framerates (1080/30p vs 1080/20p).
+- Better video: Provides higher movie framerates (1080/30p versus 1080/20p).

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.